abarnett1999/scaffold901/README.md

 # Scaffold901
-This is a project scaffold for Python
+This is a project scaffold for Python.
-reference: Cloud Computing foundations-week 3
+# Reference: Cloud Computing foundations-week 3